 3971: Nordeen’s Studio: Albert C. and Esther A. Nordeen.
 Not sure what kind of studio, but probably photography.
 Behind Snyder Drug at Miracle Mile.
 Residence built in 1930.

 3998: Wooddale Flats Condos (former Most Holy Trinity Site).
-See story here from the Sun Sailor dated March 19, 2013, and here from the Minneapolis StarTribune dated August 9, 2013.
+See the story here from the Minneapolis StarTribune dated August 9, 2013.
 Sketch below by Collage Architects.

 4051/59: Plumber Gust Hoglund owned this property as far back as 1924; records indicate that the house was built in 1926.